TheJumpCloud/jcapi-java/jcapiv2/docs/PoliciesApi.md

 <a name="policiesGet"></a>
 # **policiesGet**
-> PolicyWithDetails policiesGet(id, contentType, accept)
+> PolicyWithDetails policiesGet(id, contentType, accept, xOrgId)

 Gets a specific Policy.